lucaderosso/AV0/README.md

 ##### About this documentation

 This documentation provides a very high level overview of the code you'll find in this repository.
 It should be enough to provide an idea of what is goin on here and quickly offer anyone with Live the chance to try my work.
 Time is little, things to say are many, and I did an extreme selection of information to get you started.
 I'm sure there are plenty of important things I forgot to include, if so, the very first of you who will send some feedback will be fundamental in filing the rough edges of this material.

+If you want to learn more about the concept behind AV0 you can do so [on my website](http://www.lucaderosso.com).

 # Getting Started